Understanding Chugai’s history that fostered the business philosophy “Innovation all for the patients”

-Point3: Eight indications for five products receive US FDA Breakthrough Therapy designations
+Point3: Nine indications for six products receive US FDA Breakthrough Therapy designations

 While conventional antibodies only bind to the same antigen, “bispecific antibodies” can bind to two different antigens, allowing for an unconventional approach to drug discovery.
 Using this technology, we launched Hemlibra® in May 2018.
 The strong desire of the developers to address unmet medical need was the driving force behind the drug discovery research, which resulted in an unprecedented treatment.

-Point5: Announcement of Switch antibody technology to address weaknesses in antibody drugs
+Point5: Announcement of Switch Antibody™ technology to address weaknesses in antibody drugs